-: Symbol Meaning A0011978 Display parameter Marks display-only parameters which cannot be edited.
-Device locked Device locked A0011979 In front of a parameter name: The device is locked via software and/or hardware.In the header of the measured value screen: The device is locked via hardware.
+Symbol Meaning A0011978 Display parameter Marks display-only parameters which cannot be edited. $\Box$ Device locked A0011979 In front of a parameter name: The device is locked via software and/or hardware.In the header of the measured value screen: The device is locked via hardware.

-Meaning of the keys in the standard view
+Mogning of the kove in the standard 1210142 Meaning of the keys in the standard .
+VIEW

-Кеу Meaning Enter key Pressing the key briefly opens the operating menu.
+Кеу Meaning • • • A0028326 Enter key Pressing the key briefly opens the operating menu.
 Pressing the key for 2 s opens the context menu: Level (visible if the keylock is inactive): Shows the measured levels.
 Keylock on (visible if the keylock is inactive): Activates the keylock.
 Keylock off (visible if the keylock is active): Deactivates the keylock.